 - Instant Pot Egg White Bites (Option)

-- Why do you cover egg mold with aluminum foil?
+- Do you cover the egg mold with aluminum foil?

 - Tips for Success